dignifiedalpaca/blog/README.md

 ### Adding custom pages

 Smallblog enables you to add custom pages to your blog.
-By default, they are located in the `pages` folder.
+By default, they are located in the `data/pages` folder.
 You can add your pages by creating a markdown file in this folder, it would be render the same way as the posts except there is no metadata.

 These new pages are accessible from the navbar (as you can see in the screenshots at the start of this document).

-2 metadatas are exclusive to the custom pages:
+2 metadata are exclusive to the custom pages:

 - `redirect`: This will create a link to another website in the navbar (as you can see in the demo with the "GitHub" and "JSR" entries)
-- `order`: This is used to define the order in which the links are displayed in the navbar (in the demo/the screenshot GitHub have `order:1`, and JSR have a value of 2, contact has no value so it is at the end)
+- `order`: This is used to define the order in which the links are displayed in the navbar (in the demo/the screenshot GitHub have `order:1`, and JSR have a value of 2, contact has no value, so it is at the end)

-## Detailled installation
+## Detailed installation

 2 methods of installation are available: